ROCm-DS/hipDF/INSTALL.md

 Packaged versions of hipDF and its dependencies are available on AMD PyPI [^amd_package_index].

 ### Requirements
-We assume that you have a full ROCm installation on your system (Ubuntu 22.04+, ROCm 6.4+). [^rocm] In particular, please make sure that the following ROCm package is installed:
+hipDF requires a full ROCm installation on your system (Ubuntu 22.04+, ROCm 6.4+). [^rocm] In particular, make sure that the following ROCm package is installed:
 - `rocm-llvm-dev`

-Furthermore, we assume that Python 3.10 and pip are installed in your environment.
+Python 3.10 and pip must be installed in your environment.

 ### Installation into Conda Environment (optional)

-Although not mandatory, we highly recommend installing hipDF into a virtual Python conda environment.
+Although not required, the following instructions recommend installing hipDF into a virtual Python conda environment.
-To this end, you may use Miniconda [^miniconda] to create and activate a minimal conda environment with preinstalled Python 3.10 as follows:
+You can use Miniconda [^miniconda] to create and activate a minimal conda environment with preinstalled Python 3.10 as follows:

 ```bash
 conda create --name hipdf python=3.10